HAYASAKA7/HAYA-TAB/docs/ARCHITECTURE.md

 ## Deployment & Build Process

 Wails bundles the frontend static assets directly into the Go binary.
-During `wails build`, Vite compiles the Vue application into standard HTML/JS/CSS, and Go compiles the backend along with the embedded frontend assets to produce a single native executable for the target platform (Windows, macOS, or Linux).
+During `wails3 task build`, Vite compiles the Vue application into standard HTML/JS/CSS, and Go compiles the backend along with the embedded frontend assets to produce a single native executable for the target platform (Windows, macOS, or Linux).